BriScanlon/monopoly_digital_twin/README.md

 Bash
 PYTHONPATH=. streamlit run dashboard/app.py
 📊 Observations
 Trading Logic: The agent attempts trades on ~65% of turns.
-It realized that "asking is free."
+It realised that "asking is free."

 Validation: In a 500-game simulation, win rates were evenly distributed, proving the model is stable and not relying on first-mover advantage.